“Even in this shitty state, dead men make the news if they die right.”

 “You know, I experimented too when I was a kid.
 It gets better.”

 “The real pain wasn’t in my anus.
 It was in the space I was trying to fill.
 In my soul.
 Not my anus.”

 “It took seeing what that dog did to what I thought was its friend for me to realize the perversity…”

 “The truth is difficult to acknowledge, to wade through, but if you’ve eaten as much pussy as I think you have, you can probably manage.”

 “Not that regular sex is any better, mind.
 Though if you want to find out about that, you’ll probably have to grow out your hair.”

-Unless interrupted, he goes on for a solid five minutes.
+Unless interrupted, he can go on for a solid five minutes.

-Amelie: Amelie looks at the man like he’s retarded for a solid two minutes, all her feelings and sacrifice feeling belittled and that safe feeling she’s had with him crushed.
+Support: Amelie looks at the man like he’s retarded for a solid two minutes.

 “Emmett.
 I’m going to give you the benefit of a doubt that Drop Dead Fred in that head takes turns with you for control of your mouth, and clear up something for you both.
 Not only is the most intimate touch I’ve ever gotten while conscious a vampire suck-humping me while I watch with my soul, but I’m not a shag hoover, you get me?
 There had better be a point to this.”

 GM: Hmm.
 I think she’s lying.
 She’s been in this hospital for five months, right?
 In a coma?